seandstewart/bardly/pending/romances/the-tempest/11-player.md

 That could control the moon, make flows and ebbs,
 And deal in her command without her power.
 These three have robb'd me; and this demi-devil-
-For he’s a bastard one-had plotted with them
+For he's a bastard one-had plotted with them
 To take my life.
 Two of these others you
 Must know and own; this thing of darkness!
-Acknowledge mine. …
+Acknowledge mine. ...

 **CALIBAN**
-… I shall be pinch'd to death.
+...
+I shall be pinch'd to death.

 **ALONSO**
 Is not this Stephano, my drunken butler?